ArtUshak/rosreestr_loader/README.md

 # `rosreestr_loader`

-This is script to load data (addresses, coordinates, cadastre IDs, etc) from [Federal service of state registration cadastre and cartography](https://rosreestr.ru/) using API.
+This is script to load data (addresses, cadastre IDs, etc) from [Federal service of state registration cadastre and cartography](https://rosreestr.ru/) using API.

 ## Installation